How To Use Your Voice Effectively

 Putting on a Performance

-When you stand up to deliver a speech or presentation, it is important to recognise the need for your presentation voice.
+When you stand up to deliver a speech or presentation, it is important to recognise the need to use a different style of voice from one used in ordinary conversation.

 In other words, putting on a performance.
 After all, you want your presentations to be persuasive don’t you?